indiecowan/backend-case-study-indie/README.md

 When you’re satisfied with your solution, provide a link to a repository and instructions to build and run the code.
 Try to timebox the work to approximately 60 minutes.

+*******
+Started at 6pm 1/17/23 ended 7pm 1/17/23 PCT.
+To run through command line download all java files and run ComLineChange with 1 command line argument, money (in double format).
+You may also run the tests I was doing by running ChangeFinder.

+Thank you so much for this opportunity!
+I look forward to talking further :)
+*******

 # Discussion Notes
 1. What decisions did you make before you began development?
 1. How did you decide what to work on in order to meet the time constraint?